WojciechZankowski/iextrading4j/README.md

 * Offering a limited number of simple and familiar order types.
 * Charging fixed fees on most orders (or a flat percentage rate on small orders).
 * Ensuring market pricing data arrives at external points of presence simultaneously.
-* Slightly delaying market pricing data to all customers (no colocation).
+* Slightly delaying market pricing data to all customers (no collocation).
 * Refusing to pay for order flow.

 Check out their beautiful site: [IEX Trading](https://iextrading.com/)